vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 #### Backward compatibility:

+Currently `volume.Snapshot` is backed up as `<backupname>-volumesnapshots.json.gz` file in the backup location.

-As the VolumePluginBackup CR is backed up instead of `volume.Snapshot`, to provide backward compatibility, CR will be backed up to the same file i.e., `#backup-volumesnapshots.json.gz` file in the backup location.
+As the VolumePluginBackup CR is backed up instead of `volume.Snapshot`, to provide backward compatibility, CR will be backed as the same file i.e., `<backupname>-volumesnapshots.json.gz` file in the backup location.

-When restore controller calls `GetBackupVolumeSnapshots`, it gets `#backup-volumesnapshots.json.gz` object from backup location and decodes it to in-memory array of VolumePluginBackup CR.
+When restore controller calls `GetBackupVolumeSnapshots`, it gets `<backupname>-volumesnapshots.json.gz` object from backup location and decodes it to in-memory array of VolumePluginBackup CR.
 It returns array of `volume.Snapshot`s created from array of VolumePluginBackup CRs.

-`backupSyncController` on other clusters gets the `#backup-volumesnapshots.json.gz` object from backup location and decodes it to in-memory VolumePluginBackup CR.
+`backupSyncController` on other clusters gets the `<backupname>-volumesnapshots.json.gz` object from backup location and decodes it to in-memory VolumePluginBackup CR.
 If its `metadata.name` is populated, controller creates CR.
 Otherwise, it will not create the CR on the cluster.

 #### VolumePluginRestore CR